Jaykul/DevOps2025/talks/CliTools/slides.md

 ---

-# D is for dotnet new<div class="text-sm text-primary-lighter">https://github.com/dotnet/templating</div>
+# D is for dotnet new<span block text="sm primary-lighter">https://github.com/dotnet/templating</span>

 By far the easiest way to create templates for projects.